-Immediate supervisors should take swift and Department Heads are to take appropriate measures to deal with employees who display a pattern of repeated or habitual tardiness.
+Immediate supervisors should take swift and appropriate measures to deal with employees who display a pattern of repeated or habitual tardiness.
 This could include pay reductions, reprimands, suspension or dismissal.

 In calculating an employee's attendance record, all absences, whether paid or unpaid, approved or without approval, or with or without notice, will be counted except for absence due to the following: approved leave under the Family and Medical Leave Act, approved military leave, and other approved paid leaves.